small business

 • Terms for resolving disputes so that small issues don’t turn into major delays

 Contract wording should be reviewed from time to time, especially if the business is growing or entering new markets.
 What worked during the first year may not apply later.
-Having each new or updated agreement reviewed before signing helps keep us protected as things change.
+Having each new or updated agreement reviewed before signing helps keep you protected as things change.

 Hiring Employees and Managing Workplace Compliance

-We need to start with right-to-work checks and written contracts of employment.
+You need to start with right-to-work checks and written contracts of employment.
 These contracts should explain working hours, holiday, pay, notice periods, and other key employment terms.
 A clear contract sets a strong base from day one.

 Workplace policies on things like grievance procedures, performance, and redundancy make expectations clear.
-We use them to guide decisions whenever a performance issue, complaint, or restructure arises.
+You should use them to guide decisions whenever a performance issue, complaint, or restructure arises.
 Acting consistently matters.
 Failing to follow proper process, even when someone’s clearly in the wrong, can lead to claims of unfair dismissal or discrimination.

 If policies haven’t been checked for a while, it’s worth making sure they are up to date with current legislation and match the business as it is now.
 Changes in the team, remote work setups, or shifts in business focus often mean that written policies need a refresh so that everyone is on the same page.